SE2-GROUP-P12/SPG/Documentation/retrospective_sprint3.md

       - Race condition: session race condition

 - What lessons did you learn (both positive and negative) in this sprint?
-    1. downloading images reduces performance in the FE
+    1. Downloading images reduces performance in the FE
-    2. better understanding of code smells and how to avoid them
+    2. Better understanding of code smells and how to avoid them
     3. Delaying introduction of E2E tests produces an high load in TD

 - Which improvement goals set in the previous retrospective were you able to achieve?
-  - Resolved hyper-specialization: now more people are available for each technology
+  1. Resolved hyper-specialization: now more people are available for each technology
-  - Increase FE coverage (now is 60.6%)
+  2. Increase FE coverage (now is 60.6%)

 - Which ones you were not able to achieve?
 Why?
-   - lack of doc: we spent very little time on documentation, with the only exception of aligning the existing documents
+   1. We have still few comments in the code, both in backend and frontend: we didn't have the chance to introduce them during the technical debt repaying phase.

 - Improvement goals for the next sprint and how to achieve them (technical tasks, team coordination, etc.)
-    1. We have still few comments in the code, both in backend and frontend.
-        **solutions:**
+    1. Increase E2E testing
-        - Write more comments
+    - **solution:** Write more tests
-    2. Reduce overspecialization
-        **solutions:**
-        - Try to create subgroup of at least 2 people for each technology
-    3. Little frontend coverage
-        **solutions:**
-        - Introduce more frontend testing, both Unit and E2E
+    2. Decrease the loading time for products pages
+    - **solution:** Storing the correspoing images locally instead of downloading them every time

 - One thing you are proud of as a Team!!
-    - We keep learning and introducing new technologies.
-    - We have learnt how much technical debt can impact on a project
+    - The quality of our code is increasing
+    - Moving two of us to full stack and spreading knowlegde allowed the sprint to be smoother